galkan/flashlight/README.md

 </li>
 </ul>

 <h3> Installation </h3>
 ```
 apt-get install nmap tshark tcpdump dsniff
 ```

-İn order to install phantomjs easily, you can download and extract from https://bitbucket.org/ariya/phantomjs/downloads.
+İn order to install phantomjs easily, you can download and extract it from https://bitbucket.org/ariya/phantomjs/downloads.

 Flashlight application can perform 3 basic scan type and 1 analysis type.
 Each of them are listed below.